Little Symphony No. 3 (Milhaud)

 Little (Chamber) Symphony No. 3, Op.
 71 by Darius Milhaud is a work for chamber orchestra that was composed in 1921.
 The work is also known by the title Sérénade.
-This work is not to be confused with Milhaud's Symphony No. 3, which is known as Te Deum.

 The work is polytonal, with nearly every instrument playing around a different tonal center, and is also characterized by its fast moving lines, pastoral topoi, and energetic sound.

 Sérénade received its premiere in Paris, by the Société de Musique de Chambre.
 The score was released by Universal that same year.

 Milhaud composed this piece in Paris, though he had recently returned from an extended stay in Brazil.
 His stay in Brazil influenced his music, especially the quickly moving lines in the opening and closing movements, which are reminiscent of the “Brazilian rainforest”.
 This Brazilian influence connects this work to the other works by Milhaud such as Saudades do Brasil and the other Little Symphonies.

-Instrumentation and ‘Movements’
+Instrumentation and "movements"

-The work is a septet for the following instruments: Flute, Clarinet, Bassoon, Violin, Viola, Violoncello, and String Bass.
+The work is a septet for the following instruments: flute, clarinet, bassoon, violin, viola, cello, and double bass.

-The work can be divided into three “movements” as indicated in the score.
+The work can be divided into three "movements" as indicated in the score.
 It runs a total time of about three minutes and 40 seconds.